gbouras13/dnaapler/README.md

-  -t, --threads INTEGER    Number of threads to use with BLAST  [default: 1] -p, --prefix TEXT        Prefix for output files  [default: dnaapler] -f, --force              Force overwrites the output directory -e, --evalue TEXT        e value for MMseqs  [default: 1e-10] --ignore PATH            Text file listing contigs (one per row) that are to
+  -t, --threads INTEGER    Number of threads to use with BLAST  [default: 1] -p, --prefix TEXT        Prefix for output files  [default: dnaapler] -f, --force              Force overwrites the output directory -e, --evalue TEXT        e value for MMseqs2  [default: 1e-10] --ignore PATH            Text file listing contigs (one per row) that are to
                            be ignored
   -a, --autocomplete TEXT  Choose an option to autocomplete reorientation if